 Although, the cognitive level continues to be Basic.
 So, this section just tests candidates at an introductory level of the topics.

 This section on Financial Management is a duplicate of the old Section VII on the same subject.
 Hence, the testing level is still Basic for all topics except financial analysis (the ratios).

 Once again, the weighting (20%) remains in the same range (15-20%) found in the old syllabus.

-As I mentioned, the topic switches taking place between the 2018 CIA syllabi and the 2019 CIA syllabi means that candidates who took Part 1 or Part 2 in 2018 may see some of the same topics when they sit for the other part in 2019.
+As I mentioned, the topic switches that took place between the 2018 CIA syllabi and the 2019 CIA syllabi mean that candidates who took Part 1 or Part 2 in 2018 may see some of the same topics when they sit for the other part in 2019.

 On the other hand, if you have to retake Part 1 or Part 2 in 2019, you’ll have to study some new topics in order to pass the new version.

 Candidates Taking Part 3